Connie-Musisi/ADATEST/README.md

 Analysis: Full R scripts used to generate results can be found in the AnalysisCode/ folder.

 Results: Results: Processed results, including test statistics and FDR-adjusted p-values, are provided in Excel format in the Results/ directory.

+## Example
+See example vignette for more explanation on how to use ADATEST on a real dataset.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.